Liquid paraffin (drug): Usage in cosmetics

 Liquid paraffin is a hydrating and cleansing agent.
 Hence, it is used in several cosmetics both for skin and hair products.
 It is also used as one of the ingredients of after wax wipes.

 Health

 Upon being taken orally, liquid paraffin might interfere with the absorption of fat-soluble vitamins, though evidence does not seem to fully support this.
 It can be absorbed into the intestinal wall and may cause foreign-body granulomatous reactions in some rat species.
 These reactions might not occur in humans, however.
-Some evidence suggests that it engenders a lack of carcinogenicity.
+Some evidence suggests that it does not engender carcinogenicity.
 If liquid paraffin enters the lungs, it can cause lipoid pneumonia.

 If injected, it can cause granulomatous reactions.

-In 2015, German consumer watchdog Stiftung Warentest analyzed cosmetics containing mineral oils.
-After developing a new detection method they found high concentrations of Mineral Oil Aromatic Hydrocarbons (MOAH) and even polyaromatics in products containing mineral oils with Vaseline products containing the most MOAH of all tested cosmetics (up to 9%).
-The European Food Safety Authority sees MOAH and polyaromatics as possibly carcinogenic.
-Based on the results, Stiftung Warentest warns not to use Vaseline or any product that is based on mineral oils for lip care.